 The difference in temperature of a cooler night followed by warmer day temperatures stimulates the orchid to grow a new flower spike and bloom.

-This can be particularly problematic in our homes as the temperature often increases in houses in the evening with heating systems rather than cool down which is at odds with the orchid’s natural environment.
+This can be particularly problematic in our homes as the temperature often increases in houses in the evening with heating systems rather than cooling down, which is at odds with the orchid’s natural environment.

 The solution…

-To stimulate flowering it is important to emulate the temperature change between day and night in the home by placing the orchid in a nice cool location in the evening that is typically around 55°F to 66°F (12°C to 19°C) or 5°F cooler than the typical day temperature in window sill or porch for example.
+To stimulate flowering, we need to emulate the temperature change between day and night in the home by placing the orchid in a nice cool location in the evening that is typically around 55°F to 66°F (12°C to 19°C) or 5°F cooler than the typical day temperature in window sill or porch for example.

-After a few weeks of cooler night temperatures, a new flower spike should emerge which means the orchid can bloom again.
+After a few weeks of cooler night temperatures, my new flower spike emerged which means my orchid can bloom again.

-Commercial orchid growers that supply garden centers, all expose their orchids to cooler night temperatures in nurseries to help stimulate the growth of a new flower spike so that the orchid can be in flower and look its best when it is sold which is how moth orchids can be cultivated to flower at anytime of year.
+Pro tip: I was taught that this is the techniques used by commercial orchid growers that supply garden centers.
+They all expose their orchids to cooler night temperatures in nurseries to help stimulate the growth of a new flower spike so that the orchid can be in flower and look its best when it is sold which is how moth orchids can be cultivated to flower at anytime of year.

 2. Not Enough Light for Flowering

 It is under these conditions in bright rooms of a house that orchids flower for longer and more often.
-If the orchid is in a very shaded location of your home with low levels of light the orchid does not have enough energy to stimulate flower production.
+If the orchid is in a very shaded location of your home with low levels of light, it does not have enough energy to stimulate flower production.

 The Solution…